-The Consolidated Appropriations Act, 2001 (Pub.
-L. 106-554), which was signed into law on December 21, 2000, authorizes SFSP pilot projects to increase the number of children participating in the program in States with low participation rates.
-The new authority for these pilot projects is in section 18(f) of the Richard B. Russell National School Lunch Act (NSLA) (42 U.S.C.
-1769(f)).
-The pilot projects will operate from fiscal year (FY) 2001 through FY 2003 and enable public and certain other sponsors in the eligible States to eliminate the operating and administrative cost comparisons required by sections 13(b)(1)(A) and (b)(3) of the NSLA and the SFSP regulations at 7 CFR 225.9(d)(7) and (d)(8).
+The Consolidated Appropriations Act, 2001 (PL 106-554), which was signed into law on Dec.
+21, 2000, authorizes SFSP pilot projects to increase the number of children participating in the program in states with low participation rates.
+The new authority for these pilot projects is in section 18(f) of the Richard B. Russell National School Lunch Act (NSLA) (42 USC 1769(f)).
+The pilot projects will operate from fiscal year (FY) 2001 through FY 2003 and enable public and certain other sponsors in the eligible states to eliminate the operating and administrative cost comparisons required by sections 13(b)(1)(A) and (b)(3) of the NSLA and the SFSP regulations at 7 CFR 225.9(d)(7) and (d)(8).
 This provision applies to government sponsors, public and private nonprofit school food authority sponsors, public and private nonprofit National Youth Sports Program sponsors, and public and private nonprofit residential camp sponsors.
 The law specifically excludes all other private nonprofit organizations from the pilot projects.

 NERO - New Hampshire

 MPRO - Iowa, Kansas, Nebraska, North Dakota, Wyoming